-10.9 A motion or an amendment to a motion which, if passed, would require the expenditure of funds on works and/or services other than those already provided for in the council's current adopted Operational Plan or Delivery Program must identify the source of funding for the expenditure that is the subject of the motion.
-If the motion does not identify a funding source, the council must defer consideration of the matter, pending a report from the GM on the availability of funds for implementing the motion if adopted.
+A motion or an amendment to a motion which, if passed, would require the expenditure of funds on works and/or services other than those already provided for in the council's current adopted operational plan must identify the source of funding for the expenditure that is the subject of the motion.
+If the motion does not identify a funding source, the council must defer consideration of the matter, pending a report from the CEO on the availability of funds for implementing the motion if adopted.